Directions for Patients

-It is easy to forget the instructions your dentist tells you right after a procedure.
+Are you undergoing an oral surgery procedure?
+When you go through oral surgery, post-procedure success and healthy recovery have a lot to do with how well you follow your dentist’s care instructions —but it is easy to forget the instructions your dentist tells you right after a procedure.
 Here are the recommendations that we usually make to our patients after they have received treatment.
-If you are recovering from surgery, we hope that these instructions will make you feel more comfortable.
+If you are recovering from surgery, we hope these post-dental surgery instructions will make you feel more comfortable.

 After Surgery Without IV Sedation

 - Do not smoke or drink alcoholic beverages for the 48 hours after your appointment.
 This is important for quick healing.

 - After surgery, please do not rinse or spit for 24 hours, as the blood clot necessary for healing may dislodge.
 After 24 hours have passed, you should gently rinse three to four times daily with warm salt water.

 - Tooth extraction may cause numbness of the facial nerves.
 Please let us know if this happens.

 - If bleeding persists, fold the provided gauze in half, and then in half again.
 Place the gauze over the site of bleeding and bite firmly.
 A wet tea bag will also work.